-The all-time classic on how-to-taste-wine is Michael Broadbent's Wine Tasting, orginally published in 1968 and perennially republished ever since.
-It started off, as Mr. Broadbent modestly put it, as a "slim pamplet," and didn't grow that much bigger over the years.
+The all-time classic on how to taste wine is Michael Broadbent's Wine Tasting, originally published in 1968 and perennially republished ever since.
+It started off, as Mr. Broadbent modestly put it, as a "slim pamphlet," and didn't grow that much bigger over the years.
 But technique-wise, it's all anyone, consumers and professionals alike, would ever need to know about wine tasting.

-... there is a reason for every colour, smell and taste.
-Every facet of a wine's effect on our senses, particularly sight, smell and taste, is meaningful.
-Exploring and understanding these facets help us to appreciate a wine more fully.
+... there is a reason for every color, smell, and taste.
+Every facet of a wine's effect on our senses, particularly sight, smell, and taste, is meaningful.
+Exploring and understanding these facets help us to appreciate wine more fully.

 Therefore, if you want to fully appreciate any wine, you follow Broadbent's step #1: Examine the whole thing.

-Step #2 for Broadbent, or at least the other important step that 99% of wine lovers probably miss: Remembering that you may taste wine with your eyes, nose and mouth, but you are really tasting wine with your mind.
-This is the part of wine tasting that Broadbent calls "Practice, Memory and Notes."
+Step #2 for Broadbent, or at least the other important step that 99% of wine lovers probably miss: Remember that you may taste wine with your eyes, nose, and mouth, but you are really tasting wine with your mind.
+This is part of wine tasting that Broadbent calls "Practice, Memory, and Notes."
 He writes:

 Therefore, yes, you taste wine with your senses, but you appreciate it, for good or bad, with your brain — particularly, your memory banks.